 The use of CBD supplements has gained ground in the golfing community.
 Golf Digest noted that “the World Anti-Doping Agency removed CBD from its banned substance list in 2018, the PGA Tour Anti-Doping organization does not list CBD as a prohibited substance for players.
 Its focus instead is on the illegality of THC.
 According to the Executive Director of the PGA Tour’s Anti-Doping Program, Andy Levinson, CBD has become a popular topic among PGA Tour players and his department has seen an increase of inquiries regarding its legality on the PGA Tour… CBD is sold and marketed as a supplement, which generally have very poor regulation when it comes to the U.S. and the FDA, Levinson said.
 The lack of regulation has led to issues in the marketplace.
 Products are often mislabeled or include very little CBD.
 Companies are able to make large claims with little supporting evidence.”

 CBD edibles tend to be the cheapest and most available method of ingesting.
 These can be purchased almost anywhere these days, even gas stations depending on the state in question.
-Generally the most affordable option for CBD supplements, the largest downside to edibles is determining the proper dosage and dealing with the long release time.
+Generally the most affordable option for CBD for athletes.
+The largest downside to edibles is determining the proper dosage and dealing with the long release time.
 Edibles can take over half an hour to several hours to fully kick in, depending on a variety of factors.
 Personal fitness level and diet can affect how fast CDB edibles take effect, so preparation when using them is key.
 For a more localized result that avoids the bloodstream, topical are a great option.
-Golf Digest explains how “topicals interact only with the receptors in the outer layer of skin, the results are typically localized to the area of application.
+Golf Digest explains how “topicals interact only with the receptors in the outer layer of skin.
+The results are typically localized to the area of application.

 CBD is useful for reducing inflammation relaxation.
 Combined with the sport of golf, this can mean reduced strain on muscles from constant swinging, walking, and lugging around a golf bag.
 It can also mean a more relaxed game to prevent golf rage.
-Either way, the use of CBD supplements can help improve a golf game by making for a pain-free, stress-free golfing experience.
-Since CBD lacks the chemicals of cannabis to create a high, it is more widely available and allows the user to remain more focused.
+Either way, the use of CBD for athletes supplements can help improve a golf game by making for a pain-free, stress-free golfing experience.
+Since CBD lacks the chemicals of cannabis to create a high.
+It is more widely available and allows the user to remain more focused.
 This means you can enjoy the sport without wanting to ride off to the nearest Taco Bell.
-However you decide to ingest the supplements, careful trial and error will ensure the best results for a better, more relaxing golfing experience.
+However you decide to ingest the supplements.
+Careful trial and error will ensure the best results for a better, more relaxing golfing experience.